StochSS/jetstream_kubespray/README.md

 openstack network list
 ```

-- If you ever want to destroy EVERYTHING:
+- If you ever want to destroy EVERYTHING, run the following command.
+This script may need to be refactored to only destroy cluster-specific resources, so take care.
 ```bash
 # Beware!
 bash terraform_destroy.sh